Xe/site/static/resume/resume.md

 ---
 ## Experience
-### Heroku - Software Engineer &emsp; <small>*2017 - current*</small>
+### Heroku - Senior Software Engineer &emsp; <small>*2017 - current*</small>
 > [Heroku][heroku] is a cloud Platform-as-a-Service (PaaS) supporting
 > several programming languages that is used as a web application deployment model.
 > Heroku, one of the first cloud platforms, has been in development since June 2007,
 > when it supported only the Ruby programming language, but now supports Java,
 > Node.js, Scala, Clojure, Python, PHP, and Go.
 >
 > #### Highlights
 >
 > - [JVM Application Metrics](https://devcenter.heroku.com/changelog-items/1133)
 > - [Go Runtime Metrics Agent](https://github.com/heroku/x/tree/master/runtime-metrics)
 > - Other backend fixes and improvements on [Threshold Autoscaling](https://blog.heroku.com/heroku-autoscaling) and [Threshold Alerting](https://devcenter.heroku.com/articles/metrics#threshold-alerting)